ipvm-wg/homestar/examples/websocket-relay/README.md

 We have packaged homestar binaries using brew, so `brew install fission-codes/fission/homestar` will install everything you need, including `ipfs`.
 You will still need `npm` to run this example.
 From this folder, you can then run the example like this:

 ```
-homestar start --config ./config/settings.toml --db homestar.db`
+homestar start --db homestar.db`
 ```

 Running `homestar` via `cargo run` requires a minimum Rust version of `1.70.0`.
 If you've got an older install of rust, update it with `rustup update`.

-You do not have to start-up Kubo (IPFS) on your own.
+You do not have to start Kubo (IPFS) on your own.
 The example will do this for you, and use `examples/websocket-relay/tmp/.ipfs` as a local blockstore.
 Feel free to discard it when you don't need it.